Alejogb1/job-board/blog-data/pgrestore-did-not-find-magic-string-header-error.md

 **Debugging tips**

-Okay so you have gone over the basics what next?
+ so you have gone over the basics what next?

 First check the size of your backup file If it's ridiculously small like only a few bytes then you definitely have a bad file It should be a considerable size if it actually has database information within it.